 Pet rabbits can be quite readily kept in cages in the home, with some freedom to run free in the house—after thoroughly rabbit-proofing, of course.
 Rabbits take fairly well to litter training, so many people will let their bunnies run free in the home for at least part of the day.
 Even if your rabbit is thoroughly toilet trained and your house thoroughly rabbit proofed, a cage will act as a safe haven or nest, where the rabbit can retreat to rest.

 However, there are a lot of cages sold for rabbits that aren't really ideal rabbit homes.
 Some are just too small, and many have wire floors, which may make cleaning easier but doesn't provide much comfort to the bunny.

 As usual, bigger is better.
 If your bunny will spend most of its time in a cage, then get the biggest cage that is practical in the home.
-As a general rule, the cage should be at least 4 times the size of the rabbit.
+As a general rule, the cage should be at least four times the size of the rabbit.
 A guide is 24" by 36" for smaller rabbits (less than 8 lbs.) or 30" by 36" for larger rabbits.
 A two-story condo with a ramp joining the levels seems popular with rabbits too.

 As a rule, rabbits take fairly well to being litter trained, so a solid floor is fine and not too difficult to clean.
 Many cages meant for rabbits are still made with wire floors positioned over pull out pans, designed to make cleaning easier.
 However, wire floors (even those with very narrow spacing) can be uncomfortable for your rabbit to walk on and can cause sores on its hocks, so it is best to get a cage without wire floors.
 If your cage does have wire floors, the wire should be covered with a piece of wood, or grass or sisal mats.
 Note: grass mats are nice to have in solid floored cages too, to vary the surface and provide traction.